damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 to control it on request.
 It also gives the customer the possibility to join via phone and us the possibility to use our computer audio connection.

+### Webex Global dial in numbers
+The link to the global dial in numbers is sent out with the meeting invitein case people can't dial in using VOIP [ Webex Global Dial in numbers] (https://docs.google.com/a/gitlab.com/document/d/1bpn0q-aNWH_djPG2vdMgrAnZWCeTYVpzOV6gWPCUTXI/edit?usp=sharing)

 ## Handling tickets